Isaac Paredes Player Props: Rays vs. Blue Jays

-On Friday, Isaac Paredes (coming off going 1-for-4) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (hitting .294 in his past 10 games, with three home runs, three walks and nine RBI), battle starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.
+He had a hitless performance in his last game (0-for-4) against the Blue Jays.

 Isaac Paredes Game Info & Props vs. the Blue Jays